mvrozanti/dte/README.md

 `pip install dte`

 ### Conventions
 - Dates are always interpreted with highest units appearing before, e.g.: `%Y-%m-%d` or `%Y %b %d` formats, although the unit separator doesn't have to be "-" for the former
 - Unix timestamps are both interpreted and output in seconds
 - When using timedeltas, you should remember that m is for month and M is for minute
-- When writing time, remember to use 24-hour clock

 ### Dependencies
 - [dateutil](https://github.com/dateutil/dateutil), which handles month and year's complex operations